aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.collections/domtokenlist/item/_index.md

 ---
 title: DOMTokenList.Item
 second_title: Aspose.SVG for .NET API Reference
-description: DOMTokenList property.
+description: DOMTokenList Item property.
 Returns the item in the list by its index or null if index is greater than or equal to the lists length
 type: docs
 weight: 10
 url: /net/aspose.svg.collections/domtokenlist/item/